UW-HPC/website_revamp/docs/contact.md

 ## If all else fails

 If you do not get a timely response from <hpcc@uw.edu>, you can ping individual officers on slack.
 Please consider the urgency of your request when resorting to this and respect that officers are busy students managing RCC on a volunteer basis.

+## Get Involved

+Reach out to the [[RCC officers]](https://depts.washington.edu/uwrcc/people/) if you are interested in volunteering or becoming more involved with RCC.